 And Feynman hadn’t just lived through the war.
 He’d played a big part in building the atom bombs that were dropped on Hiroshima and Nagasaki.
 So his conscience probably pricked him more than most.

 Now the last of that generation are disappearing into the dust, things are very different.
 These days, anyone who tries to follow Feynman’s example by putting the demands of their conscience above the orders of their superiors is most likely to be tried for treason and facing the death penalty.

-Oh how the times they have a changed!
-To paraphrase Trish Evans, we’re all fascists now, I guess.
+Oh how times have a changed!
+To paraphrase Trish Evans, we’re all fascists now!